ryukau/VSTPlugins/docs/manual/CubicPadSynth/CubicPadSynth_en.md

 Do not use characters outside of `0-9a-f` for color value.

+- `fontPath`: Absolute path to *.ttf font file.
+Not implemented in VST 3 version.
 - `foreground`: Text color.
 - `foregroundButtonOn`: Text color of active toggle button.
 Recommend to use the same value of `foreground` or `boxBackground`.
+- `foregroundInactive`: Text color of inactive components.
+Currently, only used for TabView.
 - `background`: Background color.
 - `boxBackground`: Background color of inside of box shaped components (Barbox, Button, Checkbox, OptionMenu, TextKnob, VSlider).
 - `border`: Border color of box shaped components.
+- `borderCheckbox`: Border color of CheckBox.
 - `unfocused`: Color to fill unfocused components.
 Currently, only used for knobs.
 - `highlightMain`: Color to indicate focus is on a component.
-Highlight colors are also used for value of slider components (BarBox and VSlider).- {new_version}{change_log}
+Highlight colors are also used for value of slider components (BarBox and VSlider).
 - `highlightAccent`: Same as `highlightMain`.
 Used for cosmetics.
 - `highlightButton`: Color to indicate focus is on a button.
 - `highlightWarning`: Same as `highlightMain`, but only used for parameters which requires extra caution.